Join BloonsUp News and get your FREE balloon arch tutorial, extra tips, discounts & more!

-The first thing you need from our balloon arch instructions is the formula for calculating the required length of line, as this determines the number of balloons you'll need for your arch.
+The first thing you need to enter into your balloon arch calculator is the total length of the balloon arch you're planning.
+This determines the number of balloons you'll need for your arch.

 To make an arch that's wider than it is tall: